Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Preliminaries

 Let $A$ be a finite dimensional algebra.
-Following \cite{iyama2007auslandercorrespondence}, let $\cM$ be a subcategory of $\modd A$. $\cM$ is called $n$-rigid if $\ext^i_{A}(\cM,\cM)=0$ for any $0<i<n$. $\cM$ is called n-cluster tilting subcategory if it is functorially finite and
+Following \cite{iyama2007auslandercorrespondence}, let $\cM$ be a subcategory of $\modd A$. $\cM$ is called $n$-rigid if $\ext^i_{A}(\cM,\cM)=0$ for any $0<i<n$. $\cM$ is called $n$-cluster tilting subcategory if it is functorially finite and

-Similarly, n-cluster tilting subcategories of derived categories introduced in \cite{iyama2011clusterMAINpaper} which we recall. $\cN$ of $D^b(\modd A)$ is n-cluster tilting subcategory if
+Similarly, $n$-cluster tilting subcategories of derived categories introduced in \cite{iyama2011clusterMAINpaper} which we recall. $\cN$ of $D^b(\modd A)$ is $n$-cluster tilting subcategory if

-O. Iyama introduced "n-complete algebras" in \cite{iyama2011clusterMAINpaper} which is called now n-representation finite algebras.
-Later, in \cite{herschend2014iyamaopperman} n-representation infinite algebras were introduced and then both class of algebras are called n-hereditary algebras.
-Hence, to avoid any terminological complications, we say that an algebra $A$ is $n$-representation finite and n-hereditary if it admits a unique n-cluster tilting subcategory $\cM$ which is always of the form $\cM=\add(\bigoplus_j\tau^j_n(DA))$ together with the assumption $\gldim A\leq n$ where $\tau_n:=\tau\Omega^{n-1}$ is n-Auslander-Reiten translate, $\Omega:\modd A\rightarrow \modd A$ is syzygy functor.
+O. Iyama introduced "$n$-complete algebras" in \cite{iyama2011clusterMAINpaper} which is called now $n$-representation finite algebras.
+Later, in \cite{herschend2014iyamaopperman} $n$-representation infinite algebras were introduced and then both class of algebras are called $n$-hereditary algebras.
+Hence, to avoid any terminological complications, we say that an algebra $A$ is $n$-representation finite and $n$-hereditary if it admits a unique $n$-cluster tilting subcategory $\cM$ which is always of the form $\cM=\add(\bigoplus_j\tau^j_n(DA))$ together with the assumption $\gldim A\leq n$ where $\tau_n:=\tau\Omega^{n-1}$ is $n$-Auslander-Reiten translate, $\Omega:\modd A\rightarrow \modd A$ is syzygy functor.

-In our set up, $\cM[n\mathbb{Z}]$ is n-cluster tilting subcategory of $D^b(\modd A)$.
+In our set up, $\cM[n\mathbb{Z}]$ is $n$-cluster tilting subcategory of $D^b(\modd A)$.
 This category is $(n+2)$-angulated category (\cite[Theorem 1]{geiss2013n}), hence any long exact sequence

 in $\cM$ can be completed into $(n+2)$ angle

 in $\cN$, therefore we get the sequence of the form

 in $\cM[n\mathbb{Z}]$.